 eradicator-logo

 Today we’ll be covering a somewhat forgotten gem, called Eradicator, that was released back in 1996 to some varied reviews and almost complete overlook.
 A science-fiction first-person action game that took place in the future.
-Essentially the game was slated to be Acclaim’s answer to the sudden popularity of the FPS genre that was occurring at the time, however it ended up essentially flopping; either due to failure in marketing or heavy competition.
+Essentially, the game was slated to be Acclaim’s answer to the sudden popularity of the FPS genre that was occurring at the time, however, it ended up essentially flopping; either due to failure in marketing or heavy competition.
 It’s also worth mentioning that the game was released in the same year as both id Software’s Quake and 3D Realms’ Duke Nukem 3D, which essentially likely contributed to its poor performance.

 The project that eventually became Eradicator was originally conceived as “Marble Madness with a 3rd-person view”.
 Development began at a start-up company called Creative Insights, located right across the street from Apple HQ in Cupertino.
 Joe Ybarra, originally of EA fame, was one of the executives.
 He had merged his old company, Ybarra Productions, into the new venture.
 Creative Insights’ first product was a set of screen savers that came with plastic toy-like devices you hooked up to your keyboard with a pass-through cable.
 You could hit a switch or a button on these devices to trigger various screen saver animations.
 When this product failed, the company couldn’t stay afloat.